matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 ## N

 **Network:** A group of connected devices.
 The devices on a network can communicate with each other over network cables or wireless connections.

+**Network access layer:** The network access layer deals with creation of data packets and their transmission across a network.
+This includes hardware devices connected to physical cables and switches that direct data to its destination.

 **Network log analysis:** The process of examining network logs to identify events of interest